+FCS_CKM.1.1/ KP

-FCS_CKM.1.1/The TSF shall generate cryptographic keys in accordance with a specified cryptographic key generation algorithm RSA and EC key pair generation and specified cryptographic key sizes RSA 1024- 1280-1536-2048 bits or EC 192-224-256-384-521 bits respectively that meet the following: IEEE 1363 [27].
+The TSF shall generate cryptographic keys in accordance with a specified cryptographic key generation algorithm RSA and ECC key pair generation and specified cryptographic key sizes RSA 1024-1280-1536-2048-4096 bits or EC 192-224-256-384-521 bits respectively that meet the following: IEEE 1363 [22].

 Application note: The component FMT_MTD.1/PK applies to both the Active Authentication Private Key and the Chip Authentication Private Key.
 This component defines an operation "create" that means here that these keys are generated by the TOE itself.
-This resulted in this instantiation of the component FCS_CKM.1 as SFR for the generation of these two key.
+This resulted in this instantiation of the component FCS_CKM.1 as SFR for the generation of these two keys. → Cryptographic Key Pair generation